 Fostering sustainable development.
 AWF has established eco-lodges that support community conservancies across the African continent.
 Rwanda’s Sabinyo Silverback Lodge and Clouds Mountain Gorilla Lodge in Uganda, for example, provide employment for locals and earn community income that villages use to improve infrastructure and meet other needs (such as for a health clinic).
 The lodges deter people from extracting resources from nearby forests—supporting the AU’s goal of sustainable development.

-Micaela is the Executive Assistant to the COO at African Wildlife Foundation and a previous AWF intern.
-She has spent time in Kenya during an internship with a grassroots NGO and is passionate about sustainable development on the African continent.
+Micaela is the Program Design Officer at African Wildlife Foundation and a previous AWF intern.
+She studied abroad in Kenya and interned with a grassroots NGO in Nairobi.
+She is passionate about sustainable development on the African continent.

 AWF Blogs bring you to the critical landscapes we work in, where conservation benefits both wildlife and people alike.
 The blogs are written by our staff - men and women who have dedicated their lives to Africa's wildlife, people and wild lands.

 1:00pm Oct 16th

 9:00am Oct 16th